 Show enthusiasm for your team and mission.
 Silence is deadly, as it affects fleet morale – let the drivers know how important they are to the business, and that they are an excellent team.
 Go for positive reinforcement rather than negative, be an advocate for your drivers.
-Encouragement and empowerment on teams begins at the management level.
+Encouragement and empowerment in teams begin at the management level.
 Think of yourself as the spoke of the wheel – if you’re positive and inspiring, that spreads to everyone you are connected to on the team and the benefit from that energy.
 Empowered employees also have higher levels of job satisfaction and productivity.
 Everyone wins.

 We are only as good as our drivers, and we become better when we retain our best drivers to mentor and teach others.
 If you use all these strategies or just one, they will help keep the best drivers in a highly competitive market – and that competitive edge is something we all strive for.